by Jonas E. Alexis & Monika Schaefer

-I find it so interesting, how among young people especially, there are the two extremes in the reactions to all of this.
+I find it so interesting, how among young people especially, there are two extremes in their reactions to all of this.
 Either, responding like conditioned laboratory rats, or very open to people with different views and indeed showing me their love.

 Now in general, most of the local people who do give me their support are not in agreement with me, however, they support my right to have a different opinion, and they assure me that they are still my friend.

 People have shared moving stories with me.
-Stories which were triggered by the similarity of their experience to mine as a little German girl in Canada.
-For example, a story of an 8 year old daughter, who loses all her friends the day after the movie Holocaust was shown on TV, and who had swastikas and the word “Nazi” painted all over her desk in school.
+Stories were triggered by the similarity of their experience to mine as a little German girl in Canada.
+For example, a story of an 8-year-old daughter, who loses all her friends the day after the movie Holocaust was shown on TV, and who had swastikas and the word “Nazi” painted all over her desk in school.
 Those experiences are never forgotten.
-They are life altering.
+They are life-altering.

 Alexis: A moving story indeed.
 I started studying these issues in the summer of 2009, and I quickly realized that some historical writers philosophically believe in consistency and accuracy as long as it doesn’t affect their preconceived notions.
 I have interacted with professors from Cambridge and Emory universities, and I can assure you that the arguments that these people produced were utterly worthless.